ofer1992/cookbook/content/recipes/Yoghurt Lemon Garlic Marinated Chicken.md

 tags:
   - recipe
   - chicken
+description: Mediterranean-style lemon garlic yogurt marinade for chicken.
+Perfect for grilling, baking, or pan-searing.
 ---
 Based on the amount of chicken in your container (looks like roughly 1.5 to 2 lbs or ~800g), here is a perfect **Lemon Garlic Yogurt Marinade** recipe.